Intervention/gif/README.md

 does not depend on any image processing extension.

-Only the special `Splitter::class` class divides the data stream of an animated GIF into individual `GDImage´ objects for each frame and therefore depend on the GD library.
+Only the special `Splitter::class` class divides the data stream of an animated GIF into individual `GDImage` objects for each frame and therefore depend on the GD library.

 ## Installation